leon4rd/test/README.md

-## What do you get when you cross a bee and a sheep?
-A bah-humbug.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.